 Rhode Island Medicaid’s identification of third parties

 Rhode Island instituted an electronic mechanism to identify potential third-party recovery claims available to Medicaid beneficiaries.
-This program, known as Rhode Island’s Medical Assistance Intercept System (MAIS), matches state Medicaid recipients with liability claims and initiates recovery efforts on behalf of the Medicaid agency.
-MAIS is designed to intercept payments of $500 or more for reimbursement.
+This program, known as Rhode Island’s Medicaid Recovery Network (MRN), matches state Medicaid recipients with liability claims and initiates recovery efforts on behalf of the Medicaid agency.
+MRN is designed to intercept payments of $500 or more for reimbursement.
 As of October 2016, the program had recouped $3.2 million for Rhode Island’s Medicaid program.

 Medicaid recovery in 2018

 As states ramp up their recovery programs, it seems apparent that this will increase.
 With large states such as Texas and California publishing significant savings from identifying and recouping payments from responsible third-party payers, it’s likely that additional state Medicaid agencies will want to follow suite.
 It’s also likely that, at a national level, the Centers for Medicare and Medicaid Services (CMS) will take notice and look to implement similar protocols.